Difference Between Smoke Testing vs Sanity Testing

 |In smoke testing, the testing is done automatically through a written set of programs.
 It is scripted.||Sanity testing, on the other hand, is unscripted.|

 After having an insight into Smoke vs Sanity testing, finally, it’s time to wrap up this discussion by highlighting the key elements of this post.
-By now you can have a brief understanding of why these two techniques are so unique in nature and also stand out to be the most useful components in software testing.
+You can have a brief understanding of why these two techniques are so unique in nature and stand out to be the most useful components in software testing.

 While Smoke testing is a faster and cheaper approach to detect errors, it also saves precious time.
 It’s always implemented at the initial stages of software engineering as it is the final step before a software build enters the next stage.
-As per the requirement of the organization, smoke testing is done both manually and through automation that ultimately enhances the quality of the application.
+As per the organisation’s requirement, smoke testing is done manually and through automation, which ultimately enhances the application’s quality.

-On the other side, Sanity is also called as surface-level testing offers a rapid-fire status about the release and planning the next stage is why Sanity testing is a preferred choice.
-As a subset of acceptance testing, it readily helps to save time and costs that are involved in the testing procedure in case the build fails.
+On the other side, Sanity is also called surface-level testing, offers a rapid-fire status about the release and planning; the next stage is why Sanity testing is a preferred choice.
+As a subset of acceptance testing, it readily helps to save time and costs involved in the testing procedure if the build fails.

-So, the final say is, while Smoke and Sanity testing have similarities, they have certain key differences that set them apart.
+So, while Smoke and Sanity testing have similarities, the final say is that they have certain key differences that set them apart.

 This has been a guide to the top difference between Smoke Testing vs Sanity Testing.
 Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –